Edgar-Donk/edgar-donk.github.io/README.md

 ```
 I altered the colour of the grey image.

-The next example will create a special frame, resembling the mac search element.
-Once again the image is loaded as encoded data,
+The next example 05search_entry,py will create a special frame, resembling the mac search element.
+Once again the image is
-this time the programer uses the gif property to make multiple images.
-Look at the PhotoImage lines of code where the format is
+loaded as encoded data, this time the programmer uses the gif property to make multiple images.
+Look at the PhotoImage lines of
-used.
-The programmer is altering the entry widget, using the PhotoImage alias names "search1" rather than the "s1" name.
+code where the format is used.
+The programmer is altering the entry widget, using the PhotoImage alias names "search1" rather
+than the "s1" name.
+Compare is layout to that of a normal entry widget.
 ```
 [('Entry.field',
   {'border': '1',